Postage to Canada: Cost of Postage from the US to Canada

 - Mailing a small flat rate box will cost you $27.90, which drops down to $26.50 for the commercial base and commercial plus customers.
 This postage to Canada will be increasing to $29.55 as per the new rates for 2021.
 Some accessories, small electronics, and brochures are considered as small flat rate boxes.

-- For all medium-sized flat rate boxes, the postal charges amount to $51.55, which will be increasing to $54.65.
+- For all medium-sized flat rate boxes, the postal charges amount to $51.55, which will be increased to $54.65.
 For pricing under the commercial plans, the rate is fixed at $48.95, which is also likely to increase from 24th January 2021.
 Things that are considered as medium flat rate boxes are shoes, AV equipment, clothes, office supplies, and small electronics.

 - If you need to send a large flat rate box, you need to pay the postage of $67.05, which will see a hike of $4 – making the priority mail international rate for large flat rate boxes rise to $71.05.
 The prior rate for commercial plans is $63.70, again, which is likely to increase.
 Laptops, board games, and several other large-sized items come under this category.